rq-Chen/Undergraduate_Research_at_PKU/README.md

 0. new a folder for each subject entitled "name+number", e.g `crq1`, and copy the .mat file of this subject generated in the experiment to this folder, then load the data into EEGLAB and select channel location (select the second option "Use MNI...")
 1. re-reference to average mastoids (TP9 & TP10) and add original reference channel back as FCz
 2. notch at 50Hz, filter between 0.3 ~ 50 Hz
-3. bad channel (marked during the experiment **and by automatic channel rejection**) rejection, save the rejected channels' name in `chnRej.txt`
+3. bad channel (marked during the experiment **and by automatic channel rejection**) rejection, save the rejected channels' name in `chnRej.mat`
 4. interpolate the rejected channels
 5. epoch, -1000 ~ 4000ms locked to S1 onset (**no baseline correction**)
 6. run ICA